36 Agile Business Analyst Interview Questions

 My approach involves clearly articulating requirements and ensuring all team members understand their roles and goals.
 Flexibility is key, as Agile projects often evolve based on feedback or new insights.

-Additionally, I focus on tracking progress and swiftly identifying and addressing any emerging challenges.
+Additionally, I focus on tracking progress and swiftly identifying and addressing any emerging challenges that may arise.
 This approach aligns the team and contributes significantly to the project’s success in an Agile environment.

 In the context of a project, a requirement is a specific condition or capability that must be met or possessed by a system or project outcome.
 It’s a detailed, documented representation to achieve particular objectives.